Store Hours

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
+It may help foster larger and stronger plants that bear more flowers and fruit.
 Mulch keeps your soil moist and controls weeds.
 Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
 Shop for the seeds, fertilizer, and soil you need in the aisles of your Allen Park Garden Center, online, or on our mobile app.
 Let's get growing together.

 5951 Mercury Dr